Skip to content

 Intended Audience

-Metadata Augmentation is a backend component providing outputs, which users can see displayed in the Metadata Catalogue.
-Therefore the Intended Audience corresponds to the one of the Metadata Catalogue.
+Metadata Augmentation is a backend component providing outputs, which users can see displayed in the SoilWise Finder.
+Therefore the Intended Audience corresponds to the one of the SoilWise Finder.
 Additionally we expect a maintenance role:

 • SWC Administrator monitoring the augmentation processes, access to history, logs and statistics.
 Administrators can manually start a specific augmentation process.